Engie924/LITA_Capstone_Project_SalesData/README.md

 ![PowerBI Data Visualization1](https://github.com/user-attachments/assets/ec8ef3cc-7fdd-4c73-84c4-9558fb87edc5)

+### Business Recommendations
+---

+Based on the insights gained from the analysis and dashboard, my provided recommendations are:

+- Product Strategy: Focus should be on promoting top-selling products and discontinuing low-performing ones.
+- Regional Strategy: Investing in marketing and sales efforts in high-potential regions is adviced.
+- There should be Implementing loyalty programs to retain high-value customers and target low-value customers with personalized offers.

 This comprehensive approach not only provided deep insights into the retail store’s sales performance but also armed stakeholders with the information needed to make strategic decisions.
 This story not only showcases analytical skills but also the ability to transform data into actionable business intelligence.